wp-plugins/design-approval-system/readme.txt

 = Do you offer support? =

-Yes, Contact us at info@slickremix.com for problems with your plugin.
-We also offer Premium Support if you are looking to extend our plugin or just need help with your website.
+Yes, if you are having problems, or possibly looking to extend our plugin to customize your needs?
+You can find answers to your questions or drop us a line at our [Support Forum](http://www.slickremix.com/support-forum).

 = Are there Extensions for this plugin? =